A man and a woman coo over each other. A bystander turns to another and says, "What does she see in him?" Or, conversely, "What does he see in her?"

 - In Harry Potter and the Goblet of Fire Ron asks this about what Hermione sees in Krum.
 Harry immediately points out that he's a famous international Quidditch player, to which Ron responds "Yeah, but besides that!"

 - A platonic (at least on her side) example happened in the past, between Severus Snape and Lily Evans.
 Lily was an attractive and popular witch who was friends with the less-than-attractive and dark-minded Snape.
 However, Lily ended that friendship when Snape called her a "Mudblood" in a bout of anger.

-- In John Hemry's Relentless, after a conference with Rione and some officers, the officers' reaction to Rione's acts is to comment on how it explains things.
+- In John Hemry's The Lost Fleet's Relentless, after a conference with Rione and some officers, the officers' reaction to Rione's acts is to comment on how it explains things.
 Duellos explains to Geary that they had wondered what he saw in her; now, they know.

 - A minor mystery for Sally and Angua in Thud! is why exotic dancer Tawnee is going out with Nobby Nobbs of all, uh, people.

 - It is elaborated on laer; Tawnee is going out with Nobby because he was the first man who had the guts to ask her out.
 Everyone else just assumed she was so far out of their league it wasn't funny and didn't dare.
 Nobby, on the other hand, has been kicked in the metaphorical nuts so many times he's gone numb, and decided to ask because why not.
 Tawnee, on the other hand, had low self-esteem from the lack of opposite-sex attention, and appreciated Nobby's efforts.